NikhilBagwe/JavaScript-and-MERN/JavaScript notes/14 - How JS executes code.md

   2. Parsing - Creates AST(Abstract Syntax Trees)
   3. Code generation - With help of ASTs code is generated which can be executed

-+ Then code is executed - JS code can only be executed inside 'Execution Context'
++ Then code is executed - In order to execute JS code, JS creates 'Execution Context'
   * Code Execution phase steps : This happens before 1st line of code is executed
   1. Global Execution context is created and it is added into a stack.